 The information is, for the most part, collected in telephone interviews by Statistics Sweden's interviewers.
 Interviews are conducted using computer assisted telephone technology.
-Information on sex, age, region, country of birth, industrial code, level
+Information on sex, age, region, country of birth, industrial code, level and field of education and years of residence in Sweden are collected from administrative registers.

-The field staff comprises about 200 interviewers.
+The field staff comprises about 150 interviewers.

-In 2005, 2.8% of the interviews of persons 15-74 years old were proxy interviews.
+In 2006, less than 3 % of the interviews of persons 15-74 years old were proxy interviews.

-The average response rate in 2005 was 82.2%.
-Refusal were approximately 43% of the total non-response.
+The average response rate in 2006 was 81.5%.
+Refusal were 48% of the total non-response.